costantinoai/mkdocs-task-collector/README.md

 ## Roadmap

-TODO: make links in the Task list clickable (specific files, possibly lines?)
+- [x] Make links in the task list clickable by pointing to the source file and line when `repo_url` is configured.

 ## Features